hashicorp/terraform-website/content/source/docs/enterprise/logging/index.html.md

 ### Audit Logs

-As of (**insert date/build here**) audit logging is available in Private Terraform Enterprise.
+As of Private Terraform Enterprise release v201802-1, audit logging is available in Private Terraform Enterprise.

 #### What will be logged?

-We will write to the audit log when any resource managed by PTFE is mutated.
+The audit log will be updated when any resource managed by Terraform Enterprise is changed.
 Read requests will be logged for resources deemed sensitive.
 These include:

   * Authentication Tokens
   * Configuration Versions